The Stand: Plot

-As Harold and Nadine flee, Flagg causes Harold's motorcycle to crash and he falls over the edge of a cliff, severely breaking his leg.
-As his leg turns gangrenous, he realizes the harm he has done, writes a note of apology and commits suicide.
+As Harold and Nadine flee, Flagg causes Harold's motorcycle to crash, and he falls over the edge of a cliff, severely breaking his leg.
+As his leg turns gangrenous, he realizes the harm he has done, writes a note of apology, and commits suicide.
 Nadine leaves Harold for dead and meets Flagg in the desert, where he rapes and impregnates her while revealing his true demonic form, an experience that leaves her semi-catatonic.
 The Trashcan Man has a psychotic episode and destroys Flagg's air force before Flagg can destroy Boulder.
 He then leaves Las Vegas to atone by finding a more powerful weapon for Flagg.
 When Tom's fleeting presence in Las Vegas as the sole surviving spy belatedly comes to light, Nadine takes advantage of Flagg's unsettled state to goad him into killing her and her unborn child.

 Stuart breaks his leg en route and persuades the others to go on without him, telling them that God will provide for him if that is what is meant to happen.
 Leaving Kojak with Stu, the remaining three are soon taken prisoner by Flagg's army.
 Lloyd kills Glen for refusing to grovel before Flagg, who gathers his entire collective to witness the execution of Ralph and Larry.
 Moments before they are to be killed, the Trashcan Man arrives with a nuclear warhead.
-Flagg conjures a magical ball of energy to silence a dissenter, but it is transformed into a giant glowing hand – "the Hand of God" – which detonates the bomb, destroying Las Vegas and killing all of Flagg's followers, along with Larry and Ralph.
+Flagg conjures a magical ball of energy to silence a dissenter.
+Still, it is transformed into a giant glowing hand – "the Hand of God" – which detonates the bomb, destroying Las Vegas and killing all of Flagg's followers, along with Larry and Ralph.

 Tom finds Stu near death, but hears Nick's voice directing him to a supply of antibiotics, and saves his life.
 After nursing Stu back to health and helping his leg heal, the two travel back to Boulder, where Frannie has given birth to her son after a caesarean section.
 The baby, named Peter after Frannie's late father, manages to fight off the superflu.
-Four months later, Stuart and Frannie decide to leave Boulder and move to Ogunquit as society is slowly reestablished.
+Four months later, Stuart and Frannie decide to leave Boulder and move to Ogunquit as society slowly reestablishes itself.

 The extended edition includes an epilogue in which Flagg wakes up somewhere in the Southern Hemisphere.
 Regaining his former strength and calling himself Russell Faraday, he begins recruiting adherents among a preliterate, dark-skinned people.